Ahmed0684/STCL/Test Report.md

-This document contains test execution of the test cases related to https:grocerymate.masterschool.com
+This document contains the test execution of the test cases related to https://grocerymate.masterschool.com
-### scenario 1: Verify submitting 1star rating.
+### Scenario 1: Verify submitting 1-star rating.
-As a user of GroceryMate, I am able to buy a product and give a 1 star rating.
+As a user of GroceryMate, I can buy a product and give a 1-star rating.
 | Step# | Action                       | Expected outcome                                                   | OK/NOK | URL                                       | Link to Issue |
 |-------|------------------------------|--------------------------------------------------------------------|--------|-------------------------------------------|---------------|
 | 1     | Go to login page GroceryMate | Login page appears                                                 | OK     | https://grocerymate.masterschool.com/     |               |